 In the business world, he explained, data analytics is used to streamline business processes, increase efficiency, and maximize revenues.
 “Using data as a means to drive decision making forward is at the heart of business intelligence.”

 To learn how data is a critical source of competitive advantage in the private sector, students analyze a dataset of the coffee shop’s “transactions” to glean insight into the business performance of the company.
-And the key to revealing those insights, explains Laws, is data visualization.
+They also analyze datasets on COVID-19 and deforestation.
+Regardless of the data pertaining to business transactions or global policies, the key to revealing insights for decision making, explains Laws, is data visualization.